codeinstitute-davidhubber/ci-css_witchcraft-pure_css_dropdown-styling_the_menu_items/README.md

 ***
 #### project url: **'https://davidhubber.github.io/ci-css_witchcraft-pure_css_dropdown-styling_the_menu_items/'**
 ***
-title: **'Code Institiute - CSS Witchcraft - Pure CSS Dropdown: Styling Thehe Menu Items'**
+title: **'Code Institiute - CSS Witchcraft - Pure CSS Dropdown: Styling The Menu Items'**

 description: **A pure CSS menu with list items that 'fall' down smoothly and show the list items without the use of JS**